Ryndine/ml_charity_analysis/README.md

 ```
 The last thing I want to test is a simple RandomForestClassifier to see if the neural network was worth it.

 Since my results didn't yield significant improvements over the RFC, I can't say it was worth it.
 The computational requirement of the neural network relative to the accuracy didn't justify using it.
+The dataset is likely too small for neural networks, I'd recommend using random forest classifier instead.